ChrisBen191/workflow_project/README.md

 The second dataset contains projects where the BC estimate was created after 7/15/2019.
 This was the date when the process switch was made to allow the BC estimate to be created before the OB scope calculataor.

+- **[TVA] Orders Table Audit *(renamed 'all_production_projects.csv')***

+This dataset contains projects in production that have 'notified the Homeowner' of their 'Roof Start' date.
+This is currently in progress.

 ---

 - **[TVA] FTA Scope Analysis *(renamed 'improvement_table.csv')***